 We have international subsidiaries and operations and are, therefore, subject to foreign currency rate exposure.
 Although the majority of our revenue and purchases are denominated in U.S. dollars, we have revenue to certain international customers and expenses denominated in the Japanese Yen, Euro, Pounds Sterling, Australian Dollars, Swiss Francs and Canadian Dollars.
-The net gains and losses from the revaluation of foreign denominated assets and liabilities was a loss of \$132,000 for the year ended December 31, 2008 and is included in operating loss in our Consolidated Statements of Operations.
+The net gains and losses from the revaluation of foreign denominated assets and liabilities was a gain of approximately \$134,000 in 2009, which is included in our Consolidated Statements of Operations.
 Movements in currency exchange rates could cause variability in our revenues, expenses or interest and other income (expense).
 Though to date our exposure to exchange rate volatility has not been significant, we cannot assure that there will not be a material impact in the future.
 Future fluctuations in the value of the U.S. dollar may affect the price competitiveness of our products.
 We do not believe, however, that we currently have significant direct foreign currency exchange rate risk and have not hedged exposures denominated in foreign currencies.